 Up to nine credit hours or three courses from other National Collegiate Honors Council institutions may be accepted for honors credit into the USC Upstate Honors Program.
 These courses must be compatible with the USC Upstate Honors Program.
-A syllabus or complete description of courses offered for acceptance into the program may be required for review by the Director of the Honors Program.
-All credits must be approved by the Director of the Honors Program.
+A syllabus or complete description of courses offered for acceptance into the program may be required for review by the appropriate Honors Coordinator.
+All credits must be approved by the student's Honors Coordinator.